junxit/us-congress-bills-116/metadata.md

 - 2019-12-19 — Passed/agreed to in House: On passage Passed by recorded vote: 218 - 206 (Roll no. 700).
 - 2019-12-19 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2019-12-19 — The previous question was ordered pursuant to the rule.
+- 2020-01-03 — Received in the Senate and Read twice and referred to the Committee on Finance.